Biogen Inc. (NASDAQ:BIIB) Shares Sold by Shell Asset Management Co.

-Shell Asset Management Co. cut its position in Biogen Inc. (NASDAQ:BIIB) by 0.7% during the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 6,902 shares of the biotechnology company’s stock after selling 51 shares during the period.
-Shell Asset Management Co.’s holdings in Biogen were worth $1,953,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Shell Asset Management Co. decreased its holdings in shares of Biogen Inc. (NASDAQ:BIIB) by 0.7% during the 3rd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 6,902 shares of the biotechnology company’s stock after selling 51 shares during the quarter.
+Shell Asset Management Co.’s holdings in Biogen were worth $1,953,000 as of its most recent SEC filing.

-Several other large investors have also recently modified their holdings of BIIB.
-Integrated Advisors Network LLC acquired a new position in Biogen during the second quarter worth $250,000.
-Bbva USA acquired a new position in shares of Biogen in the 2nd quarter valued at $40,000.
-Banco Bilbao Vizcaya Argentaria S.A. lifted its stake in shares of Biogen by 2.5% in the 2nd quarter.
-Banco Bilbao Vizcaya Argentaria S.A. now owns 12,611 shares of the biotechnology company’s stock valued at $3,952,000 after purchasing an additional 308 shares during the last quarter.
-Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. lifted its stake in shares of Biogen by 11.6% in the 2nd quarter.
-Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. now owns 59,896 shares of the biotechnology company’s stock valued at $20,740,000 after purchasing an additional 6,239 shares during the last quarter.
-Finally, Magnetar Financial LLC lifted its stake in shares of Biogen by 45.4% in the 2nd quarter.
-Magnetar Financial LLC now owns 10,705 shares of the biotechnology company’s stock valued at $3,707,000 after purchasing an additional 3,342 shares during the last quarter.
-84.20% of the stock is currently owned by hedge funds and other institutional investors.
+A number of other institutional investors have also recently modified their holdings of the stock.
+Amundi purchased a new position in Biogen in the second quarter valued at about $214,583,000.
+Marshall Wace LLP increased its position in shares of Biogen by 300.7% during the second quarter.
+Marshall Wace LLP now owns 651,320 shares of the biotechnology company’s stock worth $225,534,000 after acquiring an additional 488,764 shares during the last quarter.
+Nordea Investment Management AB increased its position in shares of Biogen by 105.4% during the third quarter.
+Nordea Investment Management AB now owns 913,972 shares of the biotechnology company’s stock worth $262,000,000 after acquiring an additional 468,973 shares during the last quarter.
+Assenagon Asset Management S.A. increased its position in shares of Biogen by 113.4% during the third quarter.
+Assenagon Asset Management S.A. now owns 751,389 shares of the biotechnology company’s stock worth $212,636,000 after acquiring an additional 399,310 shares during the last quarter.
+Finally, Westfield Capital Management Co.
+LP increased its position in shares of Biogen by 10,230.7% during the second quarter.
+Westfield Capital Management Co.
+LP now owns 191,842 shares of the biotechnology company’s stock worth $66,429,000 after acquiring an additional 189,985 shares during the last quarter.
+Hedge funds and other institutional investors own 84.20% of the company’s stock.

-Several equities research analysts recently issued reports on BIIB shares.
-Morgan Stanley cut their price objective on Biogen from $447.00 to $440.00 and set an “overweight” rating on the stock in a report on Thursday, October 21st.
-BMO Capital Markets started coverage on Biogen in a report on Thursday, November 18th.
-They issued an “outperform” rating and a $315.00 price objective on the stock.
-HC Wainwright reiterated a “buy” rating and issued a $453.00 price objective on shares of Biogen in a report on Thursday, October 21st.
-Stifel Nicolaus cut their price target on Biogen from $430.00 to $344.00 and set a “buy” rating on the stock in a report on Friday, October 15th.
-Finally, Robert W. Baird cut their price target on Biogen from $296.00 to $258.00 and set a “neutral” rating on the stock in a report on Tuesday, December 21st.
-Fifteen analysts have rated the stock with a hold rating and eighteen have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, Biogen currently has an average rating of “Buy” and an average target price of $357.79.

-Biogen (NASDAQ:BIIB) last issued its quarterly earnings data on Tuesday, October 19th.
-The biotechnology company reported $4.77 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $4.09 by $0.68.
-The business had revenue of $2.78 billion during the quarter, compared to the consensus estimate of $2.67 billion.
-Biogen had a return on equity of 28.36% and a net margin of 13.93%.
-The business’s revenue was down 17.7% on a year-over-year basis.
-During the same period in the previous year, the firm posted $8.84 earnings per share.
-Analysts expect that Biogen Inc. will post 19.17 EPS for the current fiscal year.

 Biogen, Inc is a biopharmaceutical company, which engages in discovering, developing, and delivering therapies for neurological and neurodegenerative diseases.
 It offers TECFIDERA, VUMERITY, AVONEX, PLEGRIDY, TYSABRI, and FAMPYRA for the treatment of multiple sclerosis; SPINRAZA for the treatment of spinal muscular atrophy; and FUMADERM for the treatment of severe plaque psoriasis.